What Is Account-Based Marketing? Intro and Examples for 2023

 6. Craft personalized content

 Use customer testimonials, case studies, and success stories to illustrate how your solutions can address the specific pain points of each account.
-Consider creating interactive content or hosting webinars to actively engage with stakeholders and provide them with valuable insights and actionable takeaways.
+Consider creating interactive content or hosting webinars to actively engage stakeholders and provide them with valuable insights and actionable takeaways.

 7. Determine channels and tactics